dashbase/dashbase-installation/dashcomm/ansible/README.md

-# Ansible Playbooks to deploy Dashcomm agent for freeswitch (DAFS)
+# Ansible Playbooks to deploy Dashcomm agent for FreeSWITCH (DAFS)

 ##### TO CONFIGURE DASHCOMM AGENT #####

-     0) update value of "pushgateway_url" in deploy.yml with correct value
+     0) Update value of "pushgateway_url" in deploy.yml with correct value.

-     1) update value of "table_url" in deploy_filebeat.yml with correct host:port(port is default to `9200`).
+     1) Update value of "table_url" in deploy.yml with correct host:port(port is default to `9200`).

 ##### TO DEPLOY DASHCOMM AGENT #####

-     1) populate the inventory file
+     1) Populate the inventory file, example:
-        Example:

         >cat inventory